Günther Pfeffer

 U-548 Aug, 1944 Nov, 1944 2 patrols (52 days)

-Günther Pfeffer joined the German Navy (Reichsmarine) in 1934.
-He served as the First Watch officer (1WO) on the U-67 from Jan to May 1941, before taking command of the boat for a month in the summer (Busch & Röll, 1999).
+Günther Pfeffer joined the Reichsmarine in 1934.
+He served as 1st Watch Officer (1WO) on U-67 from January to May 1941 before taking command of the boat for a month.
+(Busch & Röll, 1999)

-Pfeffer went through U-boat Commander training with the 24th Flotilla and 7th Flotilla and going through his U-boat familiarization (Baubelehrung) from July to Oct 1941 (Busch & Röll, 1999).
+Pfeffer went through U-boat Commander training with the 24th (Training) Flotilla and 7th Flotilla, and U-boat familiarization (Baubelehrung) from July to Oct 1941.
+(Busch & Röll, 1999)

-Günther Pfeffer commissioned the new type IXC boat U-171 at Bremen on 25 Oct 1941 (Busch & Röll, 1999).
-He went out on 1 long patrol of 115 days to the Gulf of Mexico during the summer of 1942.
-On reaching base after his patrol the boat was sunk by mines on 9 Oct 1942 suffering 22 dead but with 30 survivors (Niestlé, 1998).
-He sank 3 ships for 17,641 tons in the Gulf of Mexico.
+OL Pfeffer commissioned the type IXC U-boat U-171 at Bremen on 25 Oct 1941.
+(Busch & Röll, 1999) He went out on one long patrol of 115 days to the Gulf of Mexico during the summer of 1942, sinking three ships totalling 17,641 tons.
+On reaching base on 9 Oct the boat was sunk by a mine, leaving 22 dead and 30 survivors.
+(Niestlé, 1998)

-In August 1944 Pfeffer became acting commander of the U-548, then stationed at besieged Lorient, France (Busch & Röll, 1999).
-He took the boat from Lorient on 11 Aug and arrived at Bergen, Norway on 25 sept 1944.
-Then he took the boat to Flensburg via short stop at Hölen arriving on 12 Oct (Busch & Röll, 1997).
+In August 1944 Pfeffer took over as acting commander of U-548, then stationed at besieged Lorient, France (Busch & Röll, 1999), leaving there on 11 Aug to arrive at Bergen, Norway on 25 Sept.
+From there he took the boat to Flensburg, with a brief stop at Hölen, arriving 12 Oct.
+(Busch & Röll, 1997)

-The last months of the war Günther Pfeffer spent as a training leader at torpedo schools and other staff positions at Kiel (Busch & Röll, 1999).
+Günther Pfeffer spent the last months of the war as a training leader of torpedo schools and other staff positions at Kiel.
+(Busch & Röll, 1999)

-Günther Pfeffer rejoined the Bundesmarine, post-war German navy, after the war and held the rank of Fregattenkapitän at the time of his death (Rust, 2009).
+Günther Pfeffer joined the Federal German Navy (Bundesmarine) after the war and held the rank of Fregattenkapitän at the time of his death (Rust, 2009).

 Sources